ttirtawi/indonesiabelajar-eks/README.md

 ### Create Kubernetes deployment

 1. First we need to create Kubernetes Secret to store database details.
-We will use the template below, save it as `secret.yml` file:
+We will use the template `secret.yml` file located in the project root folder which looks like this:

 	```